 Many people ask what the difference between an enrolled nurse and a registered nurse is and some even get the two confused.
 As for Enrolled Nurse vs Registered Nurse?
 They have more similarities than you expect,

-The difference between enrolled nurse and registered nurse
+The difference between an enrolled nurse and a registered nurse

-Observe patients and measure and record temperature, pulse, blood pressure, respiration, blood sugar levels, reporting any changes.
+Observe patients and measure and record temperature, pulse, blood pressure, respiration, blood sugar levels, reporting and recording any changes.

 Helping with showering and bathing, dressing and personal hygiene and general comfort.

-Help patients to eat and support with rehab or exercise programmes.
+Help patients to eat and support them with rehab or exercise programmes.

 Assist with general first aid and emergencies.